yoshuawuyts/knowledge/life/travel.md

 - don't eat unpacked

 ## Insurance
-Travelling uninsured is super dangerous; if for some reason you end up in a hospital (which could be for anything; even stuff that's out of your control) there's a fair chance of you going bankrupt.
+Traveling uninsured is super dangerous; if for some reason you end up in a hospital (which could be for anything; even stuff that's out of your control) there's a fair chance of you going bankrupt.
 Since I'm Dutch this part will be focused on Dutchies that are moving abroad, though I'm sure that many